tmalbrecht/cisco-cat9-lcm/README.md

 Enter your credentials and email details into the file as shown below; you can copy and paste them directly into nano:
 ```
-# Credentials used for login into the switches by ssh
+# Credentials used for login into the switches by ssh.
+# Leave blank if you don't want to store them here for security reasons.
+# The script will prompt you when excuting it
-PASSWORD_SSH ="username"
+PASSWORD_SSH =""
-USERNAME_SSH ="password"
+USERNAME_SSH =""

-# Details needed for sending the email
+# Details needed for sending the email.
+# Leave password blank if you don't want to store them here for security reasons.
+# The script will prompt you when excuting it.
+RECEIVER_EMAIL = "email@example.nl"
 SENDER_EMAIL = "email@example.nl"
-PASSWORD_EMAIL = "your email password"
+PASSWORD_EMAIL = ""
-RECEIVER_EMAIL = "email@example.nl"
 SMTP_SERVER = "smtp.your_server.com"
 SMTP_PORT = "587"
 ```